 Will gaining halal certification cost my company a lot of money?

 This will depend on the halal certifier, many of whom charge far higher fees than other industry accreditations.
-The Halal Trust as a not-for-profit organisation ensures that our costs are as low as possible and similar to other consumer-focused accreditations like organic or vegetarian certifications.
+IHT as a not-for-profit organisation ensures that our costs are as low as possible and similar to other consumer-focused accreditations like organic or vegetarian certifications.
 In fact we carried out extensive consultation with industry before setting our cost structure which is based on market access requirements with our process and fees being well received by industry.

 How will the halal certification process affect my company's "business as usual" operations?

-The team at The Halal Trust contains experienced auditors and when developing the halal certification process did so with the goal of integrating the process into existing assurance systems.
+The team at The IHT contains experienced auditors and when developing the halal certification process did so with the goal of integrating the process into existing assurance systems.
 This means that our process has a minimal impact on business as usual operations and the process has been widely applauded and accepted by industry with whom we remain engaged to further refine and streamline the process going forward in line with any changes to industry practices.

 There are many halal certifiers in the UK which causes confusion.
 Why are are you different?

 The Halal Trust adopts a univeral definition of halal which is accepted by all halal consumers, scholars and organisations thus avoiding any controversy.
-The Halal Trust is focused on ensuring that your company can market your products to 100% of the consumer base without restrictions.
+IHT is focused on ensuring that your company can market your products to 100% of the consumer base without restrictions.
 We also allow oversight and auditing of our processes by international halal bodies responsible for setting international halal standards to ensure complete acceptance of our certification process.

 My company is certified by another certifier but we would like to switch.
 How can we do this?